GoogleChrome/developer.chrome.com/site/en/blog/what-is-the-top-layer/index.md

 }
 ```

 What would you push into the Top Layer?
 Have you tried out [`dialog`](https://developer.mozilla.org/docs/Web/HTML/Element/dialog)?
-Or checked out the [OpenUI pop-up API](https://open-ui.org/components/popup.research.explainer)?
+Or checked out the [OpenUI Pop-up API](https://open-ui.org/components/popup.research.explainer)?
 Let us know!